 - Companies based in regions with high living costs, e.g., bigger cities, will usually have a higher salary level than those based in more rural areas.

 - Larger companies are more likely to offer better salary packages than smaller start-ups.

-- Jobs including team responsibility will usually be paid significantly better than a staff position.
+- Jobs including team responsibility will typically be paid significantly better than a staff position.

 3. Find your feel-good salary with recruiters

 In addition to your professional experience and qualifications, another factor plays an important role: the shortage of skilled professionals.
-The higher the demand for candidates with your profile is, the higher is your chance to negotiate a higher salary.
+The higher the demand for candidates with your profile is, the higher your chance to negotiate higher.

-Weighing up all these factors and translating them into the right salary range is not easy for job seekers.
-That is why you should consider to work with a recruiter.
-They know the market well and have insights on salaries that you will not find elsewhere.
-Working with a recruiter or headhunter therefore means that they can not only help you find a new job but can also guide you in defining the right salary package – so that you get what you are worth!
+Weighing up all these factors and translating them into the right remuneration range is not easy for jobseekers.
+That is why you should consider working with a recruiter.
+They know the market well and have insights on salaries you will not find elsewhere.
+Working with a recruiter or headhunter, therefore, means that they can not only help you find a new job but can also guide you in defining the right salary package – so that you get what you are worth!

-You would like to know what salary you can ask for?
-Send us your CV and we will come back to you – completely free of charge.
+You would like to know more about this topic?
+Send us your CV, and we will come back to you – completely free of charge.

-This article could also interest you, discover how to avoid mistake by writing a resume.
+This article could also interest you, to discover how to avoid mistakes by writing a resume.